pft6fk/uploadTest/uploadTest/Server/README.txt

 //to add core
 bin/solr create -c CORE_NAME

+//to restart core after modification of schema bin/solr restart -p 8983

+//to delete core
+bin/solr delete -c CORE_NAME
 _____________________________________________________________________________________________________________________

+//all schema files are located in solr\server\solr\%CORE_NAME%\conf
 //things to add to solrschemas:

 //in solrconfig.conf :
-//this is for apache TIKA
+//this libraries are for apache TIKA and they need to be added after luceneMatchVersion

   <lib dir="${solr.install.dir:../../../..}/modules/extraction/lib" regex=".*\.jar" />
   <lib dir="${solr.install.dir:../../../..}/modules/clustering/lib/" regex=".*\.jar" />